Sandra Kim - Founder & CEO

 Danica is the Communications Manager at the Coalition on Human Needs, an alliance of national organizations working together to promote public policies which address the needs of low-income and other vulnerable populations.
 Social justice has always been a central focus for Danica with her starting to campaign on pro-worker union issues at the tender age of eight.
 Now living in Washington, DC, this West Coast native uses her free time to write for her blog Duckyfem, practice yoga, read, work on her photography, travel, and try new restaurants.
 Having grown up on a farm, she also tries to spend as much time with animals and in nature as possible.
 Danica has a BA in History with minors in Political Science and Spanish from UCLA.
 Follow her on Twitter @duckyfem.
 Read her articles here.

 Erin is an e-activist, video blogger, student and non-profit advocate.
 As a fierce feminist, she has launched several projects including Fearless Feminism and Consent is Sexy, a web series about healthy sexuality.
 She will be attending Ohio University in May as a Women’s Studies major.
 She works with Scenarios USA as a youth blogger and a co-founding member of the I Will End Sexual Violence campaign on Tumblr.
 She is also a columnist for Fearless Press where she writes about gender and sexuality.
 She also has written for publications such as Brainwash Magazine, Stop Street Harassment and The F Bomb.
 Erin also enjoys volunteer work and has given her time to numerous organizations such as WiserEarth, LEGACY and MoveOn.org.
 In her spare time, Erin enjoys reading, writing bad poetry, drawing, politics and reality TV.
-You can find her blogging at Fearless Feminism, Facts About Feminism, and Period Positive.
+You can visit her site here or read her blogging at Fearless Feminism, Facts About Feminism, and Period Positive.
+Read her articles here.

 Erin Tatum – Contributing Writer